wikimatze/wikimatze.de/books/dynamics-in-software-development.md

 title: Dynamics In Software Development by Jim McCarthy
 ---

-- this book will give you hints how to ship software just more in time
+- this book will give you hints how to ship software more in time
-- *“More people have ascended bodily into heaven than shipped great software on time”*
+- *"More people have ascended bodily into heaven than shipped great software on time"*
 - Intellect come from CCEE: creativity, cleverness, efficiency and elegance
 - p 5-6: He talks very much about intellectual property and how much brainpower is needed for great software
 - *"ship this evil software and bring this unholy misery to an end"*